 Determine The Propensity Of A Lubricant To Form Varnish Deposits

 Lubricant varnish potential testing is an essential part of turbine and compressor lubricant management.
-For rapid assessment of potential varnish-related problems on-site use ASTM D7843 approved Membrane Patch Colorimetry (MPC) test.
+For rapid assessment of potential varnish-related problems on-site use ASTM D7843 approved MPC varnish test.
 For all critical turbine installations, monthly MPC testing is recommended to mitigate catastrophic varnish-related failures.

 - High-quality, laboratory-grade equipment